From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: Results and Discussion

 The exponential potential, on the other hand, introduces a larger parameter space through \((V_0, \lambda)\), which in principle allows for richer phenomenology.
 Nevertheless, our constraints indicate no clear preference for a non-vanishing potential.
 The posterior distributions in Figure~\ref{fig:posteriores_modelos_params} remain broad and compatible with the purely kinetic limit, underscoring the robustness of the kinetic scenario.
 In this sense, the additional degrees of freedom in the exponential case do not lead to significant improvements in fit quality or distinct observational signatures under present data.

 Across all models, the most relevant effects arise from the early-time radiation-like phase of the scalar field.
 As shown in Figure~\ref{fig:cinetico_Neff}, this phase temporarily increases the effective number of relativistic species, modifies the cold dark matter abundance, and leaves imprints on the growth of structure.
 Consistently, the two-dimensional posteriors in Figure~\ref{fig:posteriores_modelos_x01} show that all scenarios predict a systematic reduction in \(\omega_{\rm dm}\) compared to \(\Lambda\)CDM, compensating the scalar contribution and preserving the CMB acoustic scale and BAO distances.
 At the same time, the models induce coherent shifts toward higher \(H_0\), as illustrated in Figures~\ref{fig:posteriores_modelos_x01} and \ref{fig:allmodelsS8}, helping to partially ease the tension between SH0ES and CMB measurements.
 These signatures are not tied to the details of the potential, but rather stem from the universal features of the non-canonical kinetic sector.
+As k-essence models tend to increase the $H_0$ tension \cite{Lee:2022cyh,Colgain:2025nzf}, we speculate that this reduction might come from the extra radiation at the early Universe as seen in other works \cite{Ben-Dayan:2023rgt,Ben-Dayan:2023htq}

 Taken together, these findings reinforce the conclusion that the kinetic core of K-essence is the essential driver of its cosmological phenomenology.
 Potentials can be added without spoiling consistency with data, but they do not significantly alter the predictions within current observational precision.
 The distinguishing features of K-essence therefore lie in its early-time behavior and its impact on structure formation, providing a simple yet testable framework for unifying dark matter and dark energy.